nicklalone/CIST_2500/05_R_Week/Day2.md

 ### <a id="nc"></a> Nominal / Categorical
 This is data that we often will not use in this introductory course as we will be concentrating on primarily numeric data.
 This type of data is essentially a collection of categories.
 For example, types of bear, types of beer, gender expressions, names, models of car, and basically any sort of categorical type of data we can think of.

+* Nominal Data examples:
+	* Hair Color
+	* Mode of Transportation to Work
+	* What cell phone model do you have?
+	* Type of animal
+	* Eye Color
+	* Genre
+	* Game Type
+	* Owned Consoles

 Where this data type doesn't work is when there is a notion of order but don't worry, we have a different type of data for that.

 ### <a id="ord"></a> Ordinal